Sao Tome tour

 The island nation of São Tomé and Principe is a little-explored African jewel - a tropical paradise awash with atmospheric colonial reminders and fascinating nature, girdled by an unspoilt coastline of wild beaches hemmed by rainforest.

 This compact tour offers an excellent introduction, starting in the capital Sao Tome with its unique Portuguese-Creole flavour.
-From here we head into the interior, hiking to the pretty Lagoa Amelia and then driving south to São João with its gorgeous black sand beaches, most famously the wild beaches of Porto Alegre.
+From here we drive south to São João with its gorgeous black sand beaches, most famously the wild beaches of Porto Alegre.

 You'll also get a chance to explore intriguing coastal fishing villages such as São João dos Angolares and Ribeira Afonse, as well as see unusual colonial sites like the historic hospital at Agua Eize and visit a cacao co-operative to see how the local chocolate is made.
 You'll also get a chance to watch for turtles laying eggs at night on moonlit sands, where the only sound is the whisper of unseen waves.